Financial-Times/content-tree/README.md

 }
 ```

-\1 represents a reference to an external tweet.
+ImageSetReference represents a reference to an external tweet.
 The `id` is a URL.

 ### `ImageSet`